What is a dismissal?

 - grant the employee the right of representation by his/her trade union (with organisational rights) or a colleague at the disciplinary hearing (legal representation is not a right, but can be applied for);

-- provide the employee an opportunity to provide evidence in mitigation in response to the employer’s evidence in aggravation.
+- provide the employee with an opportunity to provide evidence in mitigation in response to the employer’s evidence in aggravation.
 If the chairperson decides that the employee is guilty, the chairperson must consider the mitigating and aggravating circumstances before deciding on dismissal or some other sanction; and

 - provide the employee with the chairperson’s decision, preferably in writing.